inkbytefo/AstralEngine/BUILD_INSTRUCTIONS.md

 1. **Check the logs**: Look for error messages in the console output
 2. **Verify dependencies**: Ensure all required libraries are installed
 3. **Check CMake cache**: Delete `build/` directory and reconfigure
-4. **Review integration guide**: See `SDL3_INTEGRATION_GUIDE.md` for detailed information
+4. **Review architecture document**: See `MIMARI.md` for detailed information
 5. **Create an issue**: Include full error output and system information

 ---

 ## ✅ Success Indicators

-Your SDL3 integration is working correctly if:
+Your build is working correctly if:

 - ✅ CMake configuration completes without errors
 - ✅ Build completes successfully